Fees, Insurance and EAPs

 Let's assume your plan will reimburse your expenses at 80% up to $500 per

-able to attend 4 therapy sessions, 3 of which will be 80% reimbursed and the last one that will only be partially
+able to attend three therapy sessions, two of which will be 80% reimbursed, the third will be partially reimbursed and any further sessions will not be

 Let's see how this works..